 In a field like talent acquisition, predicting what’s to come is part of the job.
-To compete for the best talent, recruiters need to keep up with the latest in HR tech advances, as well as the changing ways that candidates look for work.
+To compete for the best talent, recruiters need to keep up with the latest in top recruiting trends, HR tech advances, as well as the changing ways that candidates look for work.
 We reached out to some of the top experts in the industry to find out what they think is going to be a game changer in 2017.
 In no particular order, here are the best talent trend predictions for the coming year:

 “I expect to see a greater emphasis on employer branding and an improved candidate experience in 2017.”
 Kim MacNamara, Business Director, AshleyKateHR

 “Even with an improving economy, businesses are still tight around resources.
 This has had a significant effect on expectations of top of middle leadership level, in particular Directors and VPs.

 Directors and VPs in many companies can no longer be focused on being strategic leaders who don’t get involved in the execution and operationalization of work.
 There simply aren’t enough resources to allow for leaders who don’t ‘roll up their sleeves’ and get a little bit dirty in the work.
 In other words, companies are looking to hire leaders at those levels who can do both strategy and operational execution.”
 James Sudakow, Principal, CH Consulting, Inc. and author of Picking the Low Hanging Fruit…And Other Stupid Stuff We Say in the Corporate World